coopscoop/capstone-project/README.md

 1. Frontend - Where the front end gets served from
 2. Backend - All API calls/services
 3. Database - CloudSQL as a remote postgres database

+## Deployment itself

+This section is mostly for me and is just some quick notes on how I deployed this.
+In general, locally the front, back and database are all in containers and can be run with docker-compose.

+To locally deploy the entire project, you'll need to have docker and docker-compose installed.
+Then you can run `docker-compose up` in the root of the project to start the containers.

+### Frontend

+To publish/update the frontend, we push from local (current working directory) to the remote google cloud run service.
+This is done with the following command:

+`cd frontend`
+`gcloud run deploy capstone-frontend --source . --platform managed --region northamerica-northeast2 --allow-unauthenticated --memory 512Mi --cpu 1 --min-instances 0 --max-instances 2 --port 8080`

+Most the flags are self explainatory, but the `--allow-unauthenticated` flag is required to allow the frontend to be accessed without a login.
+Because this is on cloud run it scales to useage automatically.
+0 minimum allows it to scale to 0, and 2 caps it so worst case I don't have a big bill to pay.

+### Backend

+The backend is deployed to google cloud run as well, updated/pushed to the remote service (same as the frontend, it pushes the current working directory) with the following command:

+`cd backend`
+`gcloud run deploy capstone-backend --source . --region northamerica-northeast2 --env-vars-file env.yaml`

+The env.yaml file is a simple file that contains the environment variables for the backend instead of manually setting them in the command line.

+This file simply looks like a regular .env file but isn't committed to the repo.
+Look at the env.yaml.example file for an example of what it should look like.